 Presenting our ideas to colleagues or clients with confidence, clarity and authority isn’t easy.

-Whilst many organisations still describe it as a ‘soft skill’ an increasing number of professionals disagree and consider it one of the hardest skills to master.
+Whilst many organisations still describe it as a ‘soft skill’, an increasing number of professionals disagree.
+Some consider it one of the hardest skills to master.